Skip to Main Content

 Coordinated Teams

-We provide sound teams who work together regularly on Hungary productions, from Hungarian Film Fund features to Hollywood blockbusters at Korda Studios and Origo Studios in Budapest, ensuring smooth collaboration, established workflows, and consistent quality from day one.
+Here is how the picture comes together.
+We give sound teams who work together often on Hungary shoots, from Hungarian Film Fund features to Hollywood blockbusters at Korda Studios and Origo Studios in Budapest, making sure smooth joint work, set up workflows, and steady quality from day one.

 02.